Here are some considerations for you as your child transitions to West Chester University

 Important Things to Remember

-- Students who attend college are considered to be adults, protected by the Family Educational Rights and Privacy Act (FERPA).
+Students who attend college are considered to be adults, protected by the Family Educational Rights and Privacy Act (FERPA).
 OSSD staff cannot talk to parents about the student's academic activities.
-Parents need to talk to the student directly about disclosing disabilities and requesting accomodations.
+Parents need to talk to the student directly about disclosing disabilities and requesting accommodations.

 How Parents Can Help Their Student